|

 For Deal and Walmer are friendly in very happy and healthy

+surroundings.
 Here the air is tonic wine itself, invigorating, but

 not heady; and where invariably a slight refreshing